mlugg/zig-classgen/README.md

 Pointers to classes may be converted to pointers to any of their base classes using their `as` method, e.g. `class.as(Base)`.
 Note that `as` will only convert to a direct parent - calls must be chained to move up the class hierarchy.
-Fields of a class can be accessed via `class._data.field_name`.
+Fields of a class can be accessed via `class.data.field_name`.
 Virtual methods are called via `class.methodName(arg1, arg2)`.
 Inherited or overriden methods are not directly included on a class - to call these, you must convert the class to the corresponding base type.